SelF-Eval: Self-supervised Fine-grained Dialogue Evaluation: Introduction

-The dialogue quality is affected by all turns' qualities in it \cite{DBLP:conf/interspeech/GopalakrishnanH19} and this affection is accumulated in a multi-turn dialogue \cite{DBLP:journals/corr/abs-2103-01287}.
+The dialogue quality is affected by all turns' qualities in it \cite{DBLP:conf/interspeech/GopalakrishnanH19} and this effect is accumulated in a multi-turn dialogue \cite{DBLP:journals/corr/abs-2103-01287}.
 Figure \ref{Example} shows these quality correlations between turns and dialogue.
 Each turn is marked with a serial number.
-Three dialogue examples are starting with the same user turn(1).
+Three dialogue examples are starting with the same user turn (1).
 The left example (1/2/3/4/5) shows that two good agent responses result in good overall quality.
-The middle (1/6/7/8/9) and right (1/6/7/10/11) examples show how lower quality agent responses result in different dialogue qualities (passable or poor).
-The current methods fails to model the fine-grained correlations between turn quality and dialogue quality, which entails a poor representation for evaluation.
+The middle (1/6/7/8/9) and right (1/6/7/10/11) examples show how lower-quality agent responses result in different dialogue qualities (passable or poor).
+The current open-domain dialogue evaluation methods fail to model the fine-grained correlations between turn quality and dialogue quality, which entail a poor dialogue representation for evaluation.

 In this paper, we introduce an evaluation method that explicitly models the correlations between turn quality and dialogue quality.
 Specifically, we aim to learn a dialogue representation that can reflect each turn's contribution, so that the evaluation score obtained by this representation aligns turn quality with the dialogue quality.
 To this end, we need to first obtain large amounts of dialogue data that reflects fine-grained correlations between turns quality and dialogue quality, then train an evaluation model to measure the fine-grained correlations.
-The contributions of this paper are as follows:
+The contributions of this paper are: